 This postgraduate certificate is for anyone with an interest in development and a desire to bring about change as it introduces the theory, policy and practice of development management.
-You will also explore the nature of development from an international perspective.
+It also explores the nature of development from an international perspective.
 It addresses the needs of development managers as well as other professionals, such as engineers, health workers, educationalists, agriculturalists, bankers, scientists, who need the capacity to manage development if they are to do their work effectively.
-Completing this course will give you a worthwhile qualification in its own right, and a good foundation to continue to the diploma and MSc in development management.
+Completing this course provides a worthwhile qualification in its own right, and a good foundation to continue to the diploma and MSc in development management.

 This postgraduate certificate is designed for people in government, non-governmental organisations, international and inter-governmental agencies and public and private enterprises, who have responsibility for development interventions, programmes and policies.
 It is also of value for anyone wishing to move into these areas, or who for personal and/or professional reasons want to build up a better understanding of the complex processes labelled ‘development’, with a view to managing those processes better.